Certificate Patrol

 Credits.

-Prototyped by 20after4 (Mukunda Modell), reengineered by Aiko Barz.
+Prototyped by 20after4 (Mukunda Modell), first reengineered by Aiko Barz, again (since 2.0) by tg (Gabor Toth).
 Originally conceived, planned and continously refined by the lynX (Carlo v.
 Loesch).

 Reviews.